 You will need to think about where you want your new home to be built, with Farmerstating “Modular will develop most where there’s cheap land, where the local authority is pragmatic and open to innovation, and where there’s a desire for quick delivery.”Once you have fully researched and decided on a location which is right for you, you’ll be ready to start your planning processes.

-What are the downsides to modular homes?
+What are the downsides to modular and offsite homes?

 After contemplating the benefits of modular homes, it is important to realize that they can end up being more expensive than originally thought depending on several factors.

 Here are a few things to consider before planning your new home.

 - You’re only paying for the structure –Whilst the initial construction costs may seem cheaper, it is worth noting that you are only paying for the structure of the property.
 This means you will need to have electrical and plumbing services will need to be installed separately.
 You may also consider a basement, gas systems, or septic system for your new property.

 - Travel costs –Another thing to think about is the cost of travel.
 If you do not live near the factory, the prices can rise to move the home from point A to B.

 - Builders pay –The builder must be paid in advance in full, even before the construction has been completed, so you will need to have the money available before the process begins.